What our staff are required to do to keep campus safe

 Travelling to work

 You should do all that is possible to ensure you maintain social distancing while travelling to work.
 If you drive to work, you should travel individually.
-Staff should be aware that the demand for car parking spaces may be limited.
+Staff should be aware that car parking spaces may be limited.
 Staff should contact the Security team to check availability of car parking spaces in good time, prior to return.

 In accordance with the University transport survey and guidance from the Government, we are encouraged to avoid the use of public transport.
 If you must use public transport, you should maintain social distancing where possible and wear face coverings to minimise virus spread.
 If possible, take the opportunity to walk or cycle.